devplayer0/fyp/report.md

 #### Compatibility

-Unicorn has very poor compatbility with firmware built to run on an STM32F407, given that it only is designed purely to execute pure instructions. xPack QEMU is better in this regard, since it aims to emulate real microcontrollers and boards. gem5's compatbility out of the box is also relatively poor, again due to the lack of pre-made configurations for Cortex-M platforms (along with a lack of
+Unicorn has very poor compatibility with firmware built to run on an STM32F407, given that it is designed to only execute pure instructions. xPack QEMU is better in this regard, since it aims to emulate real microcontrollers and boards. gem5's compatbility out of the box is also relatively poor, again due to the lack of pre-made configurations for Cortex-M platforms (along with a lack of